missystar/Went/Contact.md

 Our international team is changing from time to time and we'd like to avoid having to always edit our `README`.
 This page lists our current team members.
 Get in touch! :love_letter:

+**Feel invited to chat with us on [HipChat](https://www.hipchat.com/gWZq5Zyaa)!**

 |                              Developer                         |  Location   |              Task            |
 |:--------------------------------------------------------------:|:-----------:|:----------------------------:|